Financial Services Industry

 Transformation - Client Onboarding, Global Banking

-Click here for the Transformation case study of a global bank.
-As one of the ten largest in the world, onboarding clients is a key process but presents significant challenges.
+The client is a global bank and one of the ten largest in the world.
+Onboarding clients is a key process but presents significant challenges.
 The Change Management executive stated that he “needs what Actionable Strategies does” after an internal referral from the business.
 Actionable Strategies met both the stated needs of the client as well as a plethora of unplanned requirements.

 Optimization - Global Technology and Operations